Does LH Surge Stay High if Pregnant?

-Knowing when ovulation happens is critical when you want to get pregnant because of the short fertile window.
+Ovulation timing is critical when planning on getting pregnant because of the short fertile window.
 Once released from the ovary, the mature egg only survives for 24 hours.
 Thus, timing is literally everything when TTC─and even when not.
 The fertile window represents the time frame of five days prior to and the day of ovulation.
 Approximately 12-24 hours after ovulation, a woman is no longer able to conceive during that menstrual cycle, and the unfertilized egg sheds along with the uterine lining.
 The question remains: how long does LH stay elevated after ovulation and can you experience a high LH level once pregnant?

 Does LH surge stay high once you’re pregnant?
 Will you have LH at all?

-No, LH surge does not remain elevated once pregnant.
+No, a surge in LH level does not remain elevated once pregnant.
 In fact, LH levels are really low during pregnancy (< 1.5 IU/L), and thus not active on end organs and tissues.

 Can pregnancy falsely indicate an LH surge?